vivekpratapsingh7/ML-Question/README.md

 6. Grant Access:

-    1. Go to the settings of your new private repository.
+    1. Go to the settings of your new repository.
     2. Under "Manage access", invite https://github.com/abhincho